memgraph/docs/gqlalchemy/how-to-guides/on-disk-storage/on-disk-storage.md

 SQLitePropertyDatabase('path-to-my-db.db', graphdb)
 ```

-The `graphdb` creates a connection to in-memory graph database and
+The `graphdb` creates a connection to an in-memory graph database and
-SQLitePropertyDatabase attaches to the graphdb in its constructor.
+`SQLitePropertyDatabase` attaches to `graphdb` in its constructor.

 ## Define schema

-For example, you can create class `User` which maps to node object in the graph
+For example, you can create the class `User` which maps to a node object in the
-database.
+graph database.

 ```python
 class User(Node):